nxrighthere/ValveSockets-CSharp/README.md

 `Library.Initialize(StringBuilder errorMessage)` initializes the native library.
 The capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.

-`Library.SetDebugCallback(int detailLevel, DebugCallback callback)` sets a callback for debug output.

-`Library.Time` returns a current local monotonic time in microseconds.
-It never reset while the application remains alive.